Kingdom of the Two Sicilies

-The Kingdom of the Two Sicilies (Regno delle Due Sicilie) (Note: Regno dê Doje Sicilie; Regnu dî Dui Sicili; Reino de las Dos Sicilias) was a kingdom in Southern Italy from 1816 to 1861 under the control of the House of Bourbon-Two Sicilies, a cadet branch of the Spanish Bourbons.
-The kingdom was the largest sovereign state by population and land area in Italy before the Italian unification, comprising Sicily and most of the area of today's Mezzogiorno (southern Italy) and covering all of the Italian peninsula south of the Papal States.
+The Kingdom of the Two Sicilies (Regno delle Due Sicilie) (Note: Regno dê Doje Sicilie; Regnu dî Dui Sicili; Reino de las Dos Sicilias) was a kingdom in Southern Italy from 1816 to 1861 under the control of the House of Bourbon-Two Sicilies, a cadet branch of the Bourbons.
+The kingdom was the largest sovereign state by population and land area in Italy before the Italian unification, comprising Sicily and most of the area of today's Mezzogiorno (southern Italy) and covering virtually all of the Italian peninsula south of the Papal States.

 The kingdom was formed when the Kingdom of Sicily merged with the Kingdom of Naples, which was officially also known as the Kingdom of Sicily.
-Since both kingdoms were named Sicily, they were collectively known as the "Two Sicilies" (Utraque Sicilia, literally "both Sicilies"), and the unified kingdom adopted this name.
+Since both kingdoms were named after Sicily, they were collectively known as the "Two Sicilies" (Utraque Sicilia, meaning "both Sicilies"), and the unified kingdom adopted this name.
 The king of the Two Sicilies was overthrown by Giuseppe Garibaldi in 1860, after which the people voted in a plebiscite to join the Kingdom of Sardinia.
-The annexation of the Kingdom of the Two Sicilies completed the first phase of Italian unification, and the new Kingdom of Italy was proclaimed in 1861.

-The Two Sicilies were heavily agricultural, like other Italian states.
+The annexation of the Kingdom of the Two Sicilies completed the first phase of Italian unification, and the new Kingdom of Italy was proclaimed in 1861 after uniting with other Italian states.